jungsukKo/SAnimationSystem/README.md

 Need 2018.02 or Newer version of Unity

 # Why?
 Unity changed legacy animation component to animator component long time ago.
 Animator is much faster with no bug.
 However, AnimatorController is essential and it has few difficulties.
-* animatorController need lot of time to setup
-* animatorController make another asset file
-* animatorController hard to control animation from code at runtime
 This simple code is starting point of user custom animation system, easy to expand.

 # Functions
 * Basic functions ( play, stop, pause, resume, crossfade )